yireo/yireo-slides/slides/yireo/messing_up_di.md

 - Try to keep dependencies to a minimum
 - Check your `$context` first

+--
+- Depend on interfaces instead of classes
+    - Check if there is a `preference`

 ---
 class: center, middle, orange
 # Composition over inheritance